 This question also applies to Outlook and Yahoo users

-In Outlook, you can recover permanently deleted emails, which implies that the trash can isn’t as effective as you might think.
+In Outlook, you can recover permanently deleted emails, implying that the trash can isn’t as effective as you think.
 Click here for the Kernel Data Recovery guide to restoring permanently deleted Outlook emails.
 You only have 30 days to recover, and after that, you’ll need a special tool or service to save those emails.

 The same goes for Yahoo.
-Even if you emptied the Trash folder in your Yahoo inbox, you can send a restore request on the Yahoo Mail Restore Help Form.
+Even if you emptied the Trash folder in your Yahoo inbox, you could send a restore request on the Yahoo Mail Restore Help Form.

 Why Kim trusts StartMail

 StartMail was built to safeguard your data, activity and privacy.
-That means every email stays private between you and your recipient — there’s no middleman sneaking around the scene, writing down all of your secrets to sell to advertisers.
+That means every email stays private between you and your recipient — no middleman is sneaking around the scene, writing down your secrets to sell to advertisers.